 Grandparent Talk Game

 Grandparent Talk is a game for grandparents to play with their grandkids.
 The game is a set of 100 cards attached to a ring.
 Each card has a life question for grandparents to answer.
 It helps connect and cement the bond between generations.
 It also helps seniors recall memories they may not have thought about for decades.
-The game costs about $8.
+The game costs under $10.

 Memoir Writing Kit

-This kit from Outskirts Press contains everything a senior needs to record their legacy.
-It walks them step-by-step through the process and offers 140 life questions laid out in chronological chapters.
+This kit from Empire Publishing contains everything a senior needs to record their legacy.
+It walks them step-by-step through the process and offers a few different formats from which to choose.
+Upon completion, the memoir is available for purchase on Amazon.
 The entire process is done on the computer, so this gift is appropriate for people with a good computer and word processing skills.
-The cost is about $100.
+The cost is around $250.

 According to the American Heart Association, stress may lead to unhealthy behaviors that increase heart attack and stroke risk.
 These gifts may help the recipient manage stress and support overall health.